Did you see the northern lights in Ohio? You might get another chance Saturday night

 Astronomer Dean Regas recommended getting away from city lights and heading north for the best view.
 In some cases, the lights may be more visible through a phone or other camera.

 Did you take some great photos of the northern lights over Ohio?
-Here's how you can share them with Enquirer readers.
+Here's how you can share them with Dispatch readers.

-When was the last time the aurora borealis was visible in Cincinnati?
+When was the last time the aurora borealis was visible in Ohio?

-Friday was the first time the northern lights have been seen this clearly in Cincinnati since Nov.
-5, 2001, Regas said.
+Friday was the first time the northern lights have been seen this clearly in Ohio since Nov.
+5, 2001, Regas wrote in the Cincinnati Enquirer.

 "Back then, a solar eruption rocketed from the sun and solar particles broke through the Earth's magnetic field to give a green glow to the Cincinnati skies," Regas said.
 "The northern lights last night were caused by a similar solar outburst a few days ago from an expansive sunspot group.
 The sunspots were so large that, viewing them through eclipse glasses, you could see them with the naked eye."